-Although the COVID-19 vaccine is readily available across the country, vaccine hesitancy is common, particularly among historically marginalized communities such as people experiencing homelessness and communities of color who have a history of being harmed and discriminated against by healthcare systems.
-Additionally, there are logistical issues that make it challenging for people who do not have a home to complete the two-dose regimen that is required by some of the vaccines currently available.
+In many states, people experiencing homelessness (PEH) will receive priority access to the COVID-19 vaccine.
+However, vaccine hesitancy is common, particularly among historically marginalized communities like PEH and communities of color who have a history of being harmed and discriminated against by healthcare systems.
+Additionally, there are logistical issues that make it challenging for people who do not have a home to complete the two-dose regimen that is required by the vaccines currently available.